How to Sell a Home in California: 10 Simple Steps

 To help time your sale, see HomeLight’s Best Time to Sell Calculator.

-One strategy that can be helpful is to create a backward timeline.
+One helpful strategy is to create a backward timeline.
 This means asking, “When do I want to move out of my house?”
 Decide when you want to close, and then set benchmark goals between now and that endpoint.
 For example, your next guide questions going backward might be, “When do I need to be under contract,” and then “When do I need to be actively listed,” and so on.

 Bear in mind, a typical home sale in California requires about two to three weeks of preparation, followed by two to four weeks on the market.
 However, these timelines can fluctuate based on individual circumstances and local market conditions.
 Planning backward can help you pinpoint the best moment to make your move.